arkku/tmux-plugin-collection/README.md

 Once in copy mode, press <kbd>n</kbd> to jump to the next match, or
 <kbd>Shift</kbd>–<kbd>N</kbd> to jump to the previous match.
 Of course the
 usual copy mode bindings apply at this stage.

+**Note**: Currently (February 2020) this plugin seems to have some issues with the latest versions of `tmux`, and thus I have disabled it my own configuration.
+I'm keeping the submodule so I can easily track changes, since it provides very useful features, but unfortunately the upstream repository seems to be fairly inactive with several years old pull requests for fixes pending…